davidjenner/davidjenner.github.io/_pages/about.md

 ---
 permalink: /
-title: "About David Jenner"
+title: "👋 About Me - David Jenner"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# 👋 About Me - David Jenner

 ## 🏠 Based in Bournemouth, UK
 I'm an **IT Support Technician (2nd Line)** with **2 years of industry experience**, specializing in **Google Workspace, Microsoft 365, Azure, and IT Support**.
 I hold an **ITILv4 certification** and have a background in **web design and customer service**.